basecardhero/rails-beginnings/README.md

 1. Run `bin/rails db:migrate` to create and/or run database migrations.
 1. Run `bin/dev` to start the development environment.
 1. Visit [http://localhost:3000](http://localhost:3000).
-1. [Register](http://localhost:3000/registrations/new) a new user. _When registering a new user, the confirmation email will be available within your console.
+1. [Register](http://localhost:3000/registrations/new) a new user. _When registering a new user, the confirmation email will be available within your console logs.
 This will allow you to log in._

 ## Development